 Who is eligible?

-- be registered with the Yukon Health Care Insurance Plan;
+- you must be enrolled in or be eligible for the Yukon Health Care Insurance Plan (YHCIP);

 People covered through other acts or programs are not eligible